 In the evening you can enjoy some excellent seafood at a local restaurant as well as the vibrant local nightlife.
 Our Swakopmund accommodation is in twin rooms with en-suite bathrooms at a guest lodge, featuring a bar and internet.

-Today is left free for you to explore the charming town of Swakopmund, where German colonial influences can still be seen, or try one of the many adventure activities available at this popular coastal town.
-Take a quad bike over the dunes, try sand boarding, sky diving or take a cruise to see dolphins along the coast of Swakopmund.
+Today is left free for you to explore the charming town of Swakopmund, where German colonial influences can still be seen, or try one of the many adventure activities available in this popular coastal town.
+Take a quad bike over the dunes, try sandboarding, skydiving or take a cruise to see dolphins along the coast of Swakopmund.
 We spend another night at the friendly guest house in Swakopmund.

-Today we drive further inland and north to Outjo, near Etosha National Park.
-We visit an educational village, established to portray the Himba way of life, without impacting negatively on the truly traditional communities living in natural environments.
+Today we visit an educational village, established to portray the Himba way of life, without impacting negatively on the truly traditional communities living in natural environments.